 What if there was a way to transport data for you?
 Thankfully, there is an Automation for that.

-Integrate workflows across multiple apps into a cohesive process and collaborate easier with your favorite apps using a simple user interface that provides a consistent view of how processes work.
+Integrate workflows across multiple apps into a cohesive process and collaborate easier with your favourite apps using a simple user interface that provides a consistent view of how processes work.

 Integration between Process Street and Process Street is possible.
 This means that from within a run of a workflow, you can trigger a second run once a task (or the original workflow run) has been completed.